anibalsande/Group5-UDC-Seneca/README.md

 <details>
     <summary>Is the LRM App hard to use?</summary>
     No. The LRM App has an easy-to-use graphical interface and guides you through the entire data analysis and prection process, including
         - uploading your dataset from common formats like .CSV, Excel, and SQLite and addressing incomplete information
         - focusing on the datapoints from your dataset that are important to you
         - building a visual model and a graph of the data
         - displaying the mathematical formula and the expected accuracy of predictions
-  - making predictions upon receiving new datapoints
+        - making predictions upon receiving new datapoints.

   The LRM App also lets you save and reload your models quickly, making it indispensable for your research needs.
 </details>